Last Updated on

 - $20 Crystal Buttons

 So about $175.
 I’m sure you could do it cheaper, if you didn’t buy expensive fabric.
 Check the clearance section first!
 I also made a matching bed frame which you can see here.
-And a tufted bench for the foot of the bed.

 Note: This post contains affiliate links.
 You never pay more, I may earn a small commission if you purchase something from clicking on one of my links.
 See here for my full disclosure.